Involved In A Hit And Run Accident? Know Your Legal Rights

 - Taking notice of the direction that the fleeing car is headed in

-With more than 35 years of experience winning millions of dollars for thousands of clients, we make the process easy for you by connecting you to a lawyer who will help with every step of the process.
+We have more than 35 years of experience connecting callers to our experienced personal injury attorneys.
+Let our attorneys make the litigation process easier for you.
 This includes identifying evidence that will strengthen your claim and advising you on how to speak with your insurance company.

-A lawyer can also help you attain compensation for:
+Our lawyers can help you obtain compensation for:

 - Pain and suffering

 To recover in the wake of an accident, you’ll want to file a claim against the defendant-driver responsible for your injuries.
 In a hit and run accident, however, you may not know the identity of the defendant at first.

 In some cases, you may be able to simply recover by filing a claim against your own insurance provider (on the basis of uninsured driver coverage).
 Even in this scenario, you’ll want to consult with an attorney who can serve as your negotiating advocate — they will ensure that the provider pays out the maximum possible amount.